Unfair contract terms provisions introduced in July 2010 become part of the Australian Consumer Law (ACL) on 1 January 2011.

 NSW Fair Trading, the Australian Competition and Consumer Commission and the Australian Securities and Investments Commission can provide you with general information on the way the unfair contract terms law works.

 If you have not been able to resolve a dispute over a contract for the supply of goods or services directly with the trader, you can lodge a complaint with NSW Fair Trading who then acts as an informal negotiator.

-If the dispute is still not resolved, you may be able to make an application to the Consumer, Trader and Tenancy Tribunal.
+If the dispute is still not resolved, you may be able to make an application to the NSW Civil and Administrative Tribunal.